- When should I declare?

 Yes.
 You will have to take some additional math.
 We consider the 16 series equivalent to Math 1A so students who took the Math 16 series will be required to take Math 1B to fulfill the math requirement.

 Possibly.
 Students can petition to have appropriate research units substitute for the upper division lab in their emphasis.
 For more information on the approval process see here.

 We have 9 possible major programs to follow.
 Each has its own set of approved electives.
 Some, but not all, of these lists include courses from other departments.

 The MCB requirements are only a portion of the requirements necessary for the B.A. degree.
 Consult with advisors in the College of Letters and Science regarding other requirements such as breadth, unit, residency and upper-division units outside the major.

 The prerequisite courses are all offered fall, spring and summer.
 Enroll early because some are heavily impacted and fill quickly.
-The core courses of C100A, 100B, 102, & 104 are all offered fall and spring.
-Check the online catalog for offerings of our other courses.
+The core courses of C100A, 110, 102, & 104 are all offered fall and spring.
+Check the Berkeley Academic Guide for offerings of our other courses.

 As a general rule, we schedule this in your senior year, but this varies depending upon other factors.
 Please come in to speak with an advisor about this if you have questions.